Low down payment mortgage options

 Many home buyers believe they need a 20% downpayment to buy a home.
-This misconception could stop buyers before they start, and cost them years of building wealth through homeownership.
+This misconception could stop buyers before they start, and cost them years of building wealth and home equity through homeownership.

 A recent survey by Wells Fargo found that 44 percent of U.S adults believed lenders require 20 percent down to buy a home.